Are you wondering what a Scopist is? Or have you ever heard of an SEO auditor or Pinterest manager?

 You’ll be responsible for setting up your clients’ profiles and boards, creating pins for their posts or products, and maintaining an effective pinning schedule.
 This will mean checking the analytics regularly and might involve using a service, such as Tailwind, to boost visibility.
 You may also need to run special campaigns for launches and sales.

 What skills does a Pinterest manager need?

 Creativity, curiosity, and strategic thinking are all excellent qualities for a Pinterest manager.
-So are the ability to collaborate with your clients and explain strategies to them.
-A talent for curating content relevant to your clients’ audience is vital.
+You will need to have the ability to collaborate with your clients and explain strategies to them, with a talent for curating content relevant to your client’s audience.